-Peanut Butter Fudge Puddles are a chewy peanut butter cookie cup with a chocolatey fudge filling.
+Peanut Butter Fudge Cookies are a chewy peanut butter cookie cup with a chocolatey fudge filling.
 They are like a reverse Reese’s Peanut Butter Cup!

-These Peanut Butter Fudge Puddles never last long in our family, due to the fact that everyone keeps sneaking into the kitchen to steal just one more.
-If you like peanut butter and chocolate – you have got to try these.
+These Peanut Butter Fudge Cookies never last long in our family, due to the fact that everyone keeps sneaking into the kitchen to steal just one more.
+If you like peanut butter and chocolate you have got to try these.
 I am a big fan of peanut butter cookies but add some chocolate and I am in heaven.
 See for yourself!
 Try them once, and you’ll be hooked.
-They are the perfect blend of peanut butter and melt in your mouth fudge.
-They are so cute, too!
+They are the perfect blend of peanut butter and melt-in-your-mouth fudge.
+Plus, they look so cute!
 They make great little treats for parties or baby/bridal showers.
 Your guests will go crazy over them!
 Add some pizzazz by adding sprinkles or cookie crumbles to the top.
 They are the perfect little bite-sized treat!

-This recipe for a peanut butter cookie is amazing in itself, but add the chocolate fudge center and it is over the top good.
-If you want to try some variations you can try substituting the chocolate fudge center for some different fillings.
-You can do frosting in the center or a chewy caramel.
+This recipe for a peanut butter cookie is amazing in itself, but add the chocolate fudge center and it is over-the-top good.
+If you want to try some variations you can try substituting the chocolate fudge center for some different fillings like frosting in the center or a chewy caramel.
 We have also added chocolate candy in the center, like little peanut butter cups or Rolos.

 We have so many cookie recipes that we love in our family, it’s always hard to decide which one to make!
 If you are looking for more yummy cookie ideas be sure to check out our full list of cookies and cookie bars HERE.

 I love all the yummy treats that our family makes around the Holidays.
-These Peanut Butter Fudge Puddles are just one of our favorite Christmas treats.
+These Peanut Butter Fudge Cookies are just one of our favorite Christmas treats.
+Another favorite is the Super Easy See’s Fudge.
 You can find the list of all our favorite treats for Christmas HERE.
 It has some amazing sweets that are perfect for neighbor gifts and Holiday parties, like homemade caramels, peanut clusters, cinnamon almonds, german chocolate fudge, and peppermint bark brownies!